MichaelBui/strixhalo-homelab/Guides/Replacing-Thermal-Interfaces-On-GMKtec-EVO-X2.md

 #### Cleaning and Preparation
 10. Clean the old thermal paste from the APU using isopropyl alcohol and a lint-free cloth.
-11. **CAUTION**: Be extremely careful around the small capacitors near the APU - avoid excessive cleaning in these areas, it's okay if there is still some thermal paste om these parts:
+11. **CAUTION**: Be extremely careful around the small capacitors near the APU - avoid excessive cleaning in these areas, it's okay if there is still some thermal paste on these parts (marked with red):
     ![](./evox2-disassembly-step11.jpg)
 12. Allow the APU to dry completely (a couple of minutes).